Will Bitcoin Mining Survive the Energy Crisis?

 The energy crisis could intensify this pressure.
 At the end of the day, though, money talks, and if Bitcoin mining remains profitable, governments are going to want a share of the tax revenue.

 However, in other cases, governments have moved to ban mining operations that use carbon-based fuel sources.
 Similar laws designed to deal with the energy crisis may force a major restructuring of mining operations.

 It’s also possible that governments will realize that Bitcoin mining can make energy grids more profitable and efficient and provide legal incentives to encourage closer partnerships between utilities and miners.
 This could expand the options available to miners and make up for other lost energy sources.

 Macro-Pressure on Currencies

 Ultimately, as long as Bitcoin mining is profitable, people will find a way to do it.
-Even if some countries outlaw it, other countries will be looking for income, and will open up to miners.
+Even if some countries outlaw it, other countries looking for income will open up to miners.
 A recent example of this is El Salvador opening up to Bitcoin investors and mining.

 If governments start announcing more stimulus programs, it could trigger fears about inflation getting even worse.
 This could drive more buying pressure for cryptocurrencies, boosting Bitcoin mining.

 With oil and gas prices rising, solar, wind, and other renewable energy forms might start to make economic sense in places where they didn’t before.
 Bitcoin can actually make it more likely for homes and businesses to start using renewable energy.